-In addition to the core courses, students must complete 25 elective hours in theory, policy, research methodology/analysis, and in a substantive area of study.
-Students work with their adviser and other faculty members to develop an Educational Plan that includes 25 elective hours.
+In addition to the core courses, students must complete 19 elective hours in theory, policy, research methodology/analysis, and in a substantive area of study.
+Students work with their advisor and other faculty members to develop an Educational Plan that includes 19 elective hours.
 A copy of the Educational Plan is found in Appendix A.

-Students are required to take one policy course and one theory course as part of the 25 elective hours.
+Students are required to take one policy course and one theory course as part of the 19 elective hours.
 The remaining elective hours include courses in advanced research methodology/analysis and substantive area elective courses.
 Eight hours of independent study are allowed as part of a student's elective plan of study.
-Up to 8 credit hours reflecting work in other universities can be transferred and counted toward the total 25 elective hours.
+Up to 8 credit hours reflecting work in other universities can be transferred and counted toward the total 19 elective hours.

-Electives may be chosen from other University of Denver departments and/or other universities with approval of the adviser and Director.
+Electives may be chosen from other University of Denver departments and/or other universities with approval of the advisor and Director.
 All courses taken outside GSSW must be designated as doctoral level by the departments offering them.
 Selected MSW courses that complement the student's course of study may be taken with the Director's approval.
 Students taking Master level courses for doctoral credit within GSSW are expected to perform at a level beyond that expected of Master students.
-A minimum of 12 of the total required elective credit hours (25) must be taken outside GSSW.
+A minimum of 12 of the total required elective credit hours (19) must be taken outside GSSW.
+University College classes cannot be counted for credit toward the Ph.D.